Primary tabs

 Essays

-Each will count 10% toward the final degree mark.
+Students submit two essays of 3,000 – 4,000 words, for the core and option modules.
+Each essay is worth 10% of the final degree mark.
 Taken together with the written examination in Latin and Palaeography, these form Part I of the course and are worth a total of 30%.

 Written examination

-Students will sit one Latin and Palaeography Transcription exam worth 10% of the overall mark for the MPhil.
+Students sit one Latin and Palaeography Transcription exam, worth 10% of the overall mark for the MPhil.